gallettilance/gallettilance.github.io/README.md

 Extra credit can be earned by **consistently**:

-- Attending class and labs.
-- Asking and answering questions on Piazza.
+- Asking and answering questions on Piazza
-- Submitting PRs to our class repository with code or class notes.
-- Contributing to our class repository or course website (by fixing typos, providing clarification edits etc.)
+- Contributing to our class repository or course website via PRs (e.g. by fixing typos, providing clarification edits, sharing class notes, etc.)